Artwork by ©Hylora

 Netles fought valiantly on behalf of Queen Rhaenyra Targaryen in the Battle of the Gullet.
 While her fellow dragonriders Hugh the Hammer and Ulf the White celebrated after the battle, Nettles was upset by the death of Jacaerys.
 During the fall of King's Landing, Nettles landed Sheepstealer on Visenya's Hill.

 While searching the riverlands for Prince Aemond Targaryen and Vhagar, Prince Daemon Targaryen, Rhaenyra's husband, was constantly accompanied by Nettles, both in the sky and at their base, Maidenpool.
-According to Mushroom, Daemon had come to love the girl and took her as his bedmate.
-In contrast, Norren, the maester at Maidenpool, stated the dragonriders had separate bedrooms and that Daemon doted upon Nettles "as a man might dote upon his daughter".
-Norren described Daemon teaching Nettles common courtesies and giving her fine gifts such as an ivory hairbrush, a silvered looking glass, a velvet and satin cloak, and leather riding boots.
-Maidservants said Daemon showed Nettles how to wash, sharing a single tub at times.
+Despite the fact that Nettles was an unlikely paramour for a prince, according to Mushroom, Daemon had come to love the girl and took her as his bedmate.
+In addition, Norren, the maester at Maidenpool, stated in the Chronicles of Maidenpool that the dragonriders slept in adjoining bedrooms, but that they ate together each night and morning.
+He said that Daemon doted upon Nettles "as a man might dote upon his daughter", and described Daemon teaching Nettles common courtesies and giving her fine gifts such as an ivory hairbrush, a silvered looking glass, a velvet and satin cloak, and leather riding boots.
+Norren said that Daemon showed Nettles how to wash herself properly, and recorded that maidservants reported they often shared a single tub, washing each other.

 The disappearance of Nettles enraged Rhaenyra.
 Instead of returning to his wife, Daemon flew to Harrenhal, where he perished fighting Aemond in the Battle Above the Gods Eye in 130 AC.
 Since Daemon's body was never found in the Gods Eye, some songs claim that he survived the encounter and found his way back to Nettles.